sictweb/bti425-2020/graded-work/assign2.md

 #### Components to support the app's purpose

 As suggested by the guided tour above, a number of components are needed.
+Create them now.
 Here's what we suggest:

 * Course list - shows all available courses in a table/list
 * Course detail - for one specific course